Iskandeur/lawa-tu/README.md

     *   **H1 not preserved:** Check if file was processed by old script version - H1s are now always kept in content.
     *   **Untitled notes getting filename as title:** Ensure filename follows exact pattern `Untitled_[ID].[ID].md` to keep title empty.
     *   **Missing `archived`/`trashed`/`pinned` fields:** Run sync once to add these fields to all notes automatically.
-*   **Automatic Remote Deletion Issues:**
-    *   If notes are unexpectedly trashed in Keep, check if local files were accidentally deleted.
-    *   Use `--debug` to see which notes are detected as "deleted locally".
-    *   Notes in Trash folders (local or remote) are not affected by automatic cleanup.

 ## Contributing (Placeholder)